-Due to the film having a higher index than air, the reflected wave has a π phase shift, which is seen in figure 1.
-If the film thickness is a half integer multiple of the wavelength, the wave that is internally reflected and then transmitted through the N0/N1 will π out of phase with the first order reflection and will cause a minimum in measured reflectance.
+Due to the film having a higher index than air, the reflected wave has a π phase shift, which is seen in Fig. 1.
+If the film thickness is a half integer multiple of the wavelength, the wave that is internally reflected and then transmitted through the N0/N1 is π out of phase with the first order reflection and will cause a minimum in measured reflectance.
 This will also cause internally reflected waves transmitted through the N1/N2 interface to be in phase with the first order transmission, which will cause a maximum in measured transmittance.
 This effect can be observed in figure 3 with both transmittance and reflectance plotted as a function of wavelength.

 As light of the appropriate energy passes through the film, we expect to see the transmittance to fall off exponentially with respect to the extinction coefficient α and the thickness d.
 To correct for the interference fringes, we divide the transmittance by 1 minus the reflectance as shown in equation 4.